How to Throw a Squatted Dance Party – Anonymous (2018)

 Extinction Rebellion Occupation of Insurance Firms – Extinction Rebellion (2024)

-2011-Present, Capitalism, Date, Defining the Enemy, Disruptive Spaces, Occupation, Tactics of Disruption, The Workplace, Urban Spaces
+2011-Present, Date, Defining the Enemy, Disruptive Spaces, Occupation, Privatization, Tactics of Disruption, The Bourgeoisie, The Workplace, Urban Spaces

 This is a news article by Extinction Rebellion (XR) detailing the occupation of the offices of five major insurers within the City of London by various XR protesters.
 Activists occupied the lobbies of the firms and called on the insurance company CEOs to speak with them about how their companies can play a part in stopping climate-destroying fossil fuel projects.
 The group had previously made demands in a letter sent to over 40 insurers throughout the City of London.
 Some of these demands included a complete and immediate ban on insuring new as well as expanding oil, gas and coal projects.
 These direct actions were taken in solidarity with the Insure Our Future Global Week of Action.